 Muslim Life at Georgetown is focused on providing educational opportunities and spiritual support for the Muslim campus community, including but not limited to Friday Jum‘ah services, Qiyam al-Layl, Iftars, weekly halaqah and Qur’an study, and off-campus retreats.

-Orthodox Life at Georgetown
+Orthodox Christian Life

 Orthodox Christian Life serves students, faculty, and staff of all Eastern Orthodox backgrounds.
 As liturgical life is central to the Church, weekly vespers services are offered along with other chaplaincy events including: discussion groups, social events, retreats and charity work.